fractal-analytics-platform/fractal-server/docs/internals/integrations/_task_execution.md

 # Fractal task-execution

-This page describes how `fractal-server` runs Fractal tasks and processes the metadata they produce.
+This page describes how `fractal-server` runs a sequence of Fractal tasks and processes the metadata they produce.

 > NOTE: The process of defining a single full specification for this interface is still ongoing.